BIMI Settings

 Once enabled, the BIMI settings page will show you options available for BIMI configuration.
 This page is disabled by default.

-Users can use the Settings tab to upload their BIMI-related information:
+Use the Settings tab to upload your BIMI-related information:

 | Setting | Description |